capaj/react-timezone-select/README.md

 ```

 if you just need to display a timezone in the same format, do `import {formatTimezone} from @capaj/react-select-timezone` and use that.
 It will format the `Europe/London` into `(GMT+01:00) Europe/London`

+### Virtual menu list

+If you prefer virtualized list, import `makeVirtualMenuListComponent` and use it like show in the [showcase](showcase/index.js).